The perfect glass is easier than you think!

-Cold brew refers to coffee that is brewed using cold water.
-Hot water can extract the particles of coffee out from the coffee grounds faster and more efficiently, which is why brewing times are only a couple of minutes, and the coffee grounds usually resemble fine salt.
-When you use room temperature or cold, it has to work that much harder to extract the particles of coffee, and therefore it has to sit in contact with the coffee for hours at a time.
+Cold brew refers to coffee that is brewed using room temperature or cold water.
+Hot water can extract the particles of coffee out from the grind faster and more efficiently, which is why brew times are only a couple of minutes, and the coffee grounds usually resemble fine salt.
+When you use room temperature or cold water, it has to work that much harder to extract the particles of coffee, and therefore it has to sit in contact with the coffee for hours at a time.
 This is why the coffee grounds are coarser, to provide more surface area for the water to extract the coffee.
 If the coffee is ground too fine, overextraction can happen very easily, which will result in a coffee with a sharp coffee taste and a very cloudy cup.

-- Add cold water instead of hot
+- Add room temperature or cold water instead of hot water.

 - Refrigerate leftover coffee for up to seven days

 As you experiment, you can play around with grind size, water filtration, brew times, and different types of roast profiles and origins.
-You never know how a coffee will taste when brewed a different way, so it’s fun to explore your options.
+You never know how a coffee taste will turn out when brewed a different way, so it’s fun to explore your options.
 For those looking for more classic or traditional cold brew flavors, look for medium to dark roasts with lots of sweet candy bar notes like chocolate, caramel, and nut.
 For more adventurous cold brew drinkers, naturals with their berry notes make for super-sweet cold brews and Kenyan coffees add a nice bright pop to any concentrate.

 Flash chill is a brewing method where coffee brewed with hot water is rapidly cooled over ice.
 Popular with the pour over crowd and used to accentuate acidity in cold coffee, or the nuances of a single origin, flash chill is easier than it may initially seem.
 The taste is generally lighter and more floral, and some coffee lovers revel in how tea-like of a brew you can get.
 Sometimes very clean caramel notes emerge, and it’s really fun to see which origins taste different when brewed this way.
 Because it follows the same general ethos of pour over coffees, flash chill comes with endless potential for experimentation.

 But before we get there, let’s start with the basics.
 Here’s how to make flash-chilled iced coffee, also known as flash brew and Japanese iced coffee after this method’s origin and popularity in Japan.

 - Replace 1/3 to 1/2 of your brewing water with ice cubes.

 To do so, follow the same ratio of using 2/3 of the hot water you normally use and replace it with ice in the carafe.
 If your coffee maker has a hot plate turn it off or remove the carafe as soon as your coffee has finished brewing.
 You run the risk of “warping” the taste by adding too many temperature variables throughout the brewing process.
 You also want to make sure that the hot coffee is what’s melting the ice, not any heat from below on a hot plate.
 That’ll just ensure a watery brew, which won’t taste as good.